harmjanluth/botbench/README.md

 ## Notes

 -   Replace `'YOUR_API_KEY'` and `'YOUR_THREAD_ID'` with your actual API key and thread ID.
--   The `send` method captures the timestamp when called to avoid network latency in event timing.
+-   The `track` method captures the timestamp when called to avoid network latency in event timing.

 ## License